healthykitchen101/healthykitchen101.com/kettles/reviews/comfee/comfee-electric-kettle-cekg003.md

 The power switch is made of clear plastic and is positioned near the bottom of the carafe along the handle.
 It also acts as the indicator light which will illuminate with a blue LED when the kettle is running (+2).

-The kettle has an automatic shutoff feature which will activate when the thermo fuse detects that the temperature has reached boiling point (+2).
+The kettle has an automatic shutoff feature which will activate when the thermo fuse detects a boiling point temperature (+2).
 Keep in mind that this feature will not kick in if you leave the lid open.
-If you do, however, you still don’t have to worry about overheating because the kettle’s boil-dry protection feature will turn off the kettle when no water is present (+2).
+If you do, however, the kettle’s boil-dry protection feature will turn off the kettle anyway when no water is present (+2).

 ### 8.0 - Ease of Use

 <img src="https://cdn.healthykitchen101.com/reviews/images/kettles/comfee-electric-kettle-cekg003-ease-use-clnk4bqmu002h7488ghyxhrei.jpg" alt="A person in a grey shirt pouring water from the Comfee Glass Electric Kettle (CEKG003) into a glass." width="300px" height="200px">

-The Comfee is extremely simple to use, with only two distinctive buttons—one for power and one for opening the lid (+2).
+The Comfee is extremely simple to use, with only two buttons—one for power and one for opening the lid (+2).

 The carafe felt very light when we picked it up—it’s only slightly more than 2 lbs (+2).
-Holding its handle felt good in the hand and was sturdy enough to be carried around when filled with water to the max.
-The pouring angle between the arm and the kettle was good as well, making the action effortless (+1).
+Holding its handle felt good in the hand and it was sturdy enough to be carried around when completely filled with water.
+The angle between the arm and the kettle made pouring effortless (+1).

-The large opening of 3.94 inches allowed us to comfortably pour in water from the tap or any container (+1).
+With a large opening of 3.94 inches (10 cm), it’s easy to pour in water from the tap or any container (+1).
 The water level markings are in the middle of the carafe for easy viewing and precise decanting (+1).

-The power base fits firmly below its carafe so the entire thing doesn’t wobble around during boiling (+1).
+The power base fits firmly below its carafe so there’s no wobble during boiling (+1).
 Due to the flat shape of the cord, it was impossible for us to wrap it tightly around its storage.
 After storing, the cord stuck out for 6.89 inches, including the plug.

 ### 6.0 - Cleaning

 <img src="https://cdn.healthykitchen101.com/reviews/images/kettles/comfee-electric-kettle-cekg003-cleaning-clnmpdwjz00062a88d0o9f3jp.jpg" alt="A  hand wiping the carafe interior of the Comfee Glass Electric Kettle (CEKG003) with a piece of tissue." width="300px" height="200px">

-Cleaning the Comfee is very simple and effortless (+2).
+Cleaning the Comfee is very easy (+2).
 The opening is large enough for an adult hand to fit through and wipe the interior when necessary (+2).
 The limescale filter isn’t removable but the lid opens at a wide enough angle for it to not get in the way of anything (+2).